peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Returns:</b>

 A binary float with the same value as this object but with the exponent changed.
-Signals FlagInvalid and returns NaN if an overflow error occurred, or the rounded result can't fit the given precision, or if the context defines an exponent range and the given exponent is outside that range.
+Signals FlagInvalid and returns not-a-number (NaN) if an overflow error occurred, or the rounded result can't fit the given precision, or if the context defines an exponent range and the given exponent is outside that range.

 ### Quantize